-TITLE: The course's first title which may be abbreviated in
+TITLE: The course's first title which may be abbreviated in some course listings and schedules.

-The second line of the listing states the number of credits a student may earn in the course and indicates the number of weekly hours the course requires in classroom lecture or laboratories.
+The second line of the listing states the number of credits

+a student may earn in the course and indicates the number of weekly hours the course requires in classroom lecture or laboratories.